Weedness CBD for Pets: Exploring the Canine ECS | Weedness CBD

 If you give your dog treats containing full-spectrum hemp plant extract instead of a tincture, you may observe a longer period of time before your dog shows any symptoms.
 The chemicals can quickly interact with the endocannabinoid system through the bloodstream when using the direct tincture approach.
 On the other hand, it must first go through the digestive process when offered as a treat.

-CBD treats are an effective substitute if your pet won't tolerate the tincture on their gums or in their mouth at all.
+CBD treats are an effective substitute if your pet won't tolerate the tincture on their gums or mouth.
 Just keep in mind that eating it could take longer.
-The reason for this delay is that your dog's digestive system must absorb the CBD in the treats before it can enter the bloodstream.
+This delay is because your dog's digestive system must absorb the CBD in the treats before it can enter the bloodstream.